sebi1412/esphome-ferraris-meter/README.md

 It is also possible to read more than one Ferraris electricity meter with a single ESP microcontroller.
 This requires multiple infrared sensors / TCRT5000 modules and additional free GPIO pins on the microcontroller.
 The TCRT5000 modules have to be connected to the voltage source of the ESP microcontroller via VCC and GND as described in the section [Hardware Setup](#hardware-setup) and the D0 outputs have to be connected to free GPIO pins on the ESP board.

 > [!NOTE]
-> Theoretically, the variant with the analog output of the infrared sensor can also be used, but the ADC-capable pins on the ESP microcontrollers are stronger limited.
-Especially the ESP8266, which has a single ADC only, would not be suitable for such a hardware setup.
+> Theoretically, the variant with the analog output of the infrared sensor can also be used, but the ADC-capable pins on the ESP microcontrollers are stronger limited than the pure digital pins.
+Especially the ESP8266, which has a single ADC only, would therefore not be suitable to support multiple infrared sensors via their analog outputs.

 The following breadboard schematic shows an example of an example test setup with two TCRT5000 modules connected to an ESP8266 D1 Mini.